MAlazhariy/internet_state_manager/README.md

 ## Overview

-This Flutter package is designed to manage internet connection states seamlessly within applications.
+A Flutter package designed to manage internet connection states seamlessly within applications.
 It ensures an uninterrupted user experience by implementing a reliable mechanism to handle internet connectivity issues and automatically restore the application state once the connection is reestablished.

 ## Features